akarras/ultros/README.md

 Uses Axum, Leptos, SeaOrm, and Serenity to create something that works most the time!

-Currently hosted with linode via https://ultros.app
+Currently hosted with hetzner via https://ultros.app

+A userguide is available [here](https://book.ultros.app)

 ### Development